 This is one of Australia's most celebrated road trips and it’s not just for the epic selfie opps.
 The 243 kilometre (150 mile) Great Ocean Road, starts an easy 90 minute drive from Melbourne.
 You'll see the famous Twelve Apostles and historic lighthouses plus there are lush patches of rainforest, shipwrecks, koalas, migrating whales, national parks, wild surf and windswept beaches.
 And if there’s one thing better than windswept hair, it’s windswept beaches.

 From Sydney: Take the Grand Pacific Drive

 This route starts just an hour south of Sydney.
 The Sea Cliff Bridge that coils around the cliff face 50 metres (164 feet) out to sea is epic as.
-You’ll then snake your way three hours down the coastline to Hyams Beach, where you'll find the world's whitest sand.
+You’ll then snake your way three hours down the coastline to the white sands of Hyams Beach.
 Along the way you can go for a surf or paddle at crowd-free beaches.
 What could be better?

 From Adelaide: Drive to the Flinders Ranges and Outback

 The drive to the Flinders Ranges takes you right into the heart of this dramatic mountain range, (one of the oldest on the planet, FYI).
 From Adelaide it takes five hours to reach Wilpena Pound, a natural phenomenon that looks like a giant crater.
-It’s well worth the trip, too.
-It’s kind of like the moon but better because you can breathe and wear whatever you want.
+It’s well worth the trip, too because it’s kind of like the moon but better because you can breathe and wear whatever you want.

 From Alice Springs: Drive the Red Centre Way